Saigonomai/covidupdate/README.md

 This page is the main page and contains stats regarding the outbreak on a global level.
 Like with the Canadian ones that are pinned, these statistics are also automatically updated everyday and breakdown the number of cases, deaths, and recoveries.

 #### Canadian Interactive Map
 This page displays a map centered around Canada with markers that signify a location with cases of the outbreak.
 By clicking on the marker a small popup appears with information about the location and the number of cases.
-The map was made using the MapBox api and the react-map-gl library.
+The map was made using the [MapBox API](https://www.mapbox.com/) and the react-map-gl library.

 #### Latest News
 This page loads 10 of the most recent news pieces that are related the Coronavirus outbreak.
 Each entry has its title, source, author, and a brief description.
 Clicking on an entry will bring you to the news article on the source's website.
-These articles are loaded in using the News API
+These articles are searched using the [News API](https://newsapi.org/) and then loaded in dynamically.